elicia4/linux_notes/commands/ps.md

 - `Z` - (defunct), a "zombie" process, a child process that has terminated but has not (yet) been cleaned up by its parent.
 If it remains in list for a long time, it can be manually terminated;
-- `<` - high-priority process, with a high niceness value.
-The higher the value, the less nice the process is;
+- `<` - high-priority process, with a low niceness value.
+The lower the niceness, the less nice the process is, the higher its priority;
-- `N` - low-priority process, with a low niceness value;
+- `N` - low-priority process, with a high niceness value;
 - `W` - paging, not used anymore.

 To list all processes with a terminal (`tty`) (or all processes with `x`):